thi-truong/thi-truong.github.io/_pages/about.md

 * How can we dismantle this exclusion today?

 I seek to answer such questions over the course of my career.
 Learn about some of my [contributions to social justice and education](https://thi-truong.github.io/contributions/).

+# Connect with me

+Feel free to e-mail me (truonthi@oregonstate.edu).
+I enjoy connecting with all types of geoscientists as well as science education and communication experts, and historians and philosophers.